Dynamic Pricing and Matching for Two-Sided Queues: Conclusion

 \section{Conclusion}

 In this paper, we present a model of dynamic pricing and matching for two-sided queueing systems.
-The system is formulated as a continuous time Markov decision process, and a fluid approximation model is considered.
+The system is formulated as a Markov decision process, and a fluid approximation model is considered.
 We presented a fluid pricing and max-weight matching policy and showed that it achieves $O(\sqrt{\eta})$ optimality rate.
-Furthermore, we proposed a dynamic pricing and modified max-weight policy, which achieves $O(\eta^{1/3})$ optimality rate.
+Furthermore, we proposed a dynamic pricing and max-weight policy, which achieves $O(\eta^{1/3})$ optimality rate.
 We also show that this scaling of $O(\eta^{1/3})$ matches the lower bound for a broad family of policies.
-In addition, we presented an LP-based approximation framework and constraint generation algorithm.
-Our simulation results verify the theoretical findings and provide additional insights into the optimal policy structure.
+We also demonstrate the advantage of max-weight matching over randomized matching.
+Under the complete resource pooling condition, we show that max-weight matching achieves $O(\sqrt{n})$ and $O(n^{1/3})$ optimality rates for static and two-price policies, respectively, where $n$ is the number of customer and server types.
+In comparison, the randomized matching policy may have an $\Omega(n)$ optimality rate. \ECSwitch \ECHead{E-Companion} {A\arabic{section}} \begin{APPENDICES}{}